GabbyCruise/User-product-CRUD-API/README.md

 # User-product-CRUD-API
- A User-Product CRUD API demonstration built with springboot, hibernate and Mysql database
+ A User-Product CRUD API built with springboot, hibernate and Mysql database